spack/spack/lib/spack/docs/pipelines.rst

 Concretizes the specs in the active environment, stages them (as described in :ref:`staging_algorithm`), and writes the resulting ``.gitlab-ci.yml`` to disk.

+Using ``--prune-dag`` or ``--no-prune-dag`` configures whether or not jobs are generated for specs that are already up to date on the mirror.
+If enabling DAG pruning using ``--prune-dag``, more information may be required in your ``spack.yaml`` file, see the :ref:`noop_jobs` section below regarding ``nonbuild-job-attribs``.

+The ``--optimize`` argument is experimental and runs the generated pipeline document through a series of optimization passes designed to reduce the size of the generated file.

+The ``--dependencies`` is also experimental and disables what in Gitlab is referred to as DAG scheduling, internally using the ``dependencies`` keyword rather than ``needs`` to list dependency jobs.
+The drawback of using this option is that before any job can begin, all jobs in previous stages must first complete.
+The benefit is that Gitlab allows more dependencies to be listed when using ``dependencies`` instead of ``needs``.

-This sub-command takes two arguments, but the most useful is ``--output-file``, which should be an absolute path (including file name) to the generated pipeline, if the default (``./.gitlab-ci.yml``) is not desired.
+The optional ``--output-file`` argument should be an absolute path (including file name) to the generated pipeline, and if not given, the default is ``./.gitlab-ci.yml``.

 .. _cmd-spack-ci-rebuild: